 Alongside this, having up to 40% covered on an equity loan means that you’re taking out a much smaller mortgage, and can, therefore, access better rates.

-In order to use this scheme, you must be eligible.
+In order to use the Equity Loans scheme, you must be eligible.
 The requirements are:

 - You must be a first-time buyer or a homeowner that is looking to move.